Rsantct/pe.audio.sys.OLD/bin/README.md

--( This folder is intended to hold user custom scripts )-
+---( This folder is intended to hold user custom scripts )---

+The scripts here are designed to help you with pre.di.c and will be updated when you update your installation from github.

+Any existing scripts holded under an existing `~/bin` installation will be keep untouched, so don't worry about your ~/bin stuff.

 ### predic_do_target.py example